bennjmnn/NODE/README.md

 # NODE
 Networked Observer of Dynamic Environments

-Welcome to the official github page for the Networked Observer of Dynamic Environments (NODE)!
+Welcome to the official GitHub page for the Networked Observer of Dynamic Environments (NODE)!

-This is a TEST
+This is a test.